perun-network/perun-wallet-spec/tutorial/Tutorial.md

 - lock funds (CKBytes, UDTs) in the channel during opening / funding
 - unlock the channel - our current PFLS requires a certain lock script to be present in the inputs of a transaction for the transaction to consume the channel cell that is locked by the PFLS.
 We recommend to use the Secp256K1Blake160SigHashAll as unlock script, preferably with the key that is used for fees and funding anyway because then the channel is automatically unlocked.

 The idea is that transactions are prepared by the channel service (through the perun-ckb-backend) so that the wallet only needs to sign them and put the signature as witness in the correct place.
 The wallet does not need to send the transaction itself.
 We kept this API on a byte-level to allow for different channel service and wallet implementations.
 E.g. the wallet might just return the signature on the given transaction and the channel service is then responsible for putting it in the correct witness field.
+We emphasize that the Perun protocol makes use of "non-standard" lockscripts and typescripts.
+You need to make sure that your wallet's transaction signing is able to handle transactions with fund inputs (locked with PFLS) and channel-cell inputs (locked with PCLS) with the according witnesses.
+The wallet's transaction signing receives a (balanced) transaction with all necessary inputs and outputs and should sign the transaction such that all payment inputs (e.g. secp256k1sighashall lockscripts) verify without interfering with the Perun inputs and witnesses.

 #### GetAssets
 The GetAssets endpoint is currently unused.
 The idea is, that it should be possible for the wallet (and by extension the user) to decide which specific assets (outpoints) to use to e.g. fund the channel with or pay fees.
 This migh be especially handy if you consider UDT assets.
 Currently this is not supported, as it would require a lot of changes to parts of the perun-ckb-backend.
 The used outpoints for the funding and payments of fees are decided by the perun-ckb-backend.